-There is a well-known legend surrounding Empress Catherine the Great of Russia, and it involves a horse.
-The myth is that Catherine was crushed to death by a horse while attempting to have sex with it.
+There is a well-known legend surrounding Empress Catherine the Great of Russia, which involves a horse.
+The myth is that Catherine was crushed to death by a horse while attempting sex with it.
 Usually, the collapse of a harness or lifting mechanism is blamed.
-This would be bad enough, but there’s a second myth that’s often added when debunking the first.
+This would be bad enough, but a second myth is often added when debunking the first.
 The second myth is that Catherine died on the toilet.

 But, what’s the truth?
 The truth appears to be that Catherine died in bed of illness.
-There were no equines involved, and a Catherine with horse nexus was never attempted.
+No equines were involved, and a Catherine with horse nexus was never attempted.
 Catherine has been slandered for several centuries.

 Catherine the Great was Tsarina of Russia, one of the most powerful women in European history.
 So, how did the idea that she died while attempting an unusual practice with a horse become one of the most virulent myths in modern history, transmitted by whispers in school playgrounds across the western world?